xamantra/zyte/README.md

 - 🧩 **Per-component client code**: colocate `.client.ts` files for interactivity
 - 🗂 **File-based routing**: routes are just files in `src/routes/`
 - 🧩 **Reusable elements**: create custom components with exported functions
+- 🚀 **In-memory Caching**: Automatic in-memory caching for routes to accelerate response times, with pre-warming at server startup.
 - 🛠 **Zero config**: no webpack, no babel, no fuss
 - 🧹 **No runtime dependencies** (except esbuild for dev/build)